omundy/dig250-game-art-dev/reference-sheets/Unity-Graphics-3D.md

 Term | Definition
 --- | ---
+Model | A package containing the mesh, materials, shaders, textures, and optionally, animations and skeleton (animation rig) for a 3D character or object.
 Mesh | The main graphics primitive of Unity that defines the **shape** of an object.
 [Mesh Renderer](https://docs.unity3d.com/Manual/class-MeshRenderer.html) | The component that displays the geometry and material of a 3D game object.
 Material | Defines **how** a surface should be rendered.
 Using options defined in the shader,  referenced textures and their tiling settings, and lighting in the scene, a material controls what the surface looks like, including its color tint and how shiny or smooth it appears.